strawstack/MinimalMapBackground/README.md

 1. Add HTML code inside the `div` with class `site-content`

-# Changing the Style of the Site
+# Changing Site Style

 1. Edit the style properties inside the `style` tag of the `index.html` document

+# Change Map Style

+1. Create a style using the [Google Map Styling Wizard](https://mapstyle.withgoogle.com/)